-As of December 31, 2022, the Company was in compliance with all associated covenants and there was no balance outstanding under the Credit Facility.
-As of December 31, 2021 there was no balance outstanding under the credit agreement in effect for such period.
+As of December 31, 2024, the Company was in compliance with all associated covenants.
+As of December 31, 2024 and 2023, there was no balance outstanding.

-INTERNATIONAL CREDIT FACILITIES
+INTERNATIONAL CREDIT FACILITY

-The Company's European subsidiary has available an unsecured, committed line of credit, which is guaranteed by the Company, and provides for borrowing up to a maximum of \leq 4.4 million (approximately US\$4.7 million) as of December 31, 2022, with borrowings to accrue interest at a base rate plus 75 basis points.

-As of December 31, 2022 and 2021 there was no balance outstanding.
+The Company's European subsidiary has available an unsecured, committed line of credit, which is guaranteed by the Company, and provides for borrowing up to a maximum of €4.4 million (approximately US\$4.6 million) as of December 31, 2024, with borrowings to accrue interest at a base rate plus 75 basis points.
+As of December 31, 2024 and 2023 there was no balance outstanding.

-NOTE 8 - ACCRUED LIABILITIES
+NOTE 7 - ACCRUED LIABILITIES